Higher Hat: What It Is & How to Use It in 2026

 - Fedora/Trilby: The classic indented crown of a fedora or trilby allows for comfortable wear higher on the head, especially when tilted back.

-- Cloche Hats: Traditionally worn close to the head, a cloche with a taller crown can achieve a higher-set look, often associated with 1920s fashion.
+- Cloche Hats: Traditionally worn close to the head, a cloche with a taller crown can achieve a higher-set look, often associated with 1920s fashion but revived in various modern interpretations.

 - Pork Pie Hats: The flat-topped, cylindrical crown of a pork pie hat can sit quite high, offering a distinct vintage appeal.

-- Top Hats: As the name suggests, top hats are designed for height and are inherently worn high.
+- Top Hats: As the name suggests, top hats are designed for height and are inherently worn high, making them the ultimate example of a “higher hat.”

-- Fascinators & Pillbox Hats: Often smaller and designed to perch atop the head, these accessories naturally sit higher and are secured with clips or bands.
+- Fascinators & Pillbox Hats: Often smaller and designed to perch atop the head, these accessories naturally sit higher and are secured with clips or bands, common in formal and bridal wear as of 2026.

-It’s important to distinguish between a hat designed to be worn high and one that is simply placed higher.
+It’s important to distinguish between a hat designed to be worn high and one that’s simply placed higher.
 The former has structural elements that support this, while the latter relies more on styling and the wearer’s head shape.
+Independent hat retailers often provide guidance on which styles are best suited for higher placement.

 How to Achieve a Higher Hat Look

 - Consider the Crown Height: Opt for hats with taller crowns.
-This gives you more vertical space to play with.
+This provides more vertical space to work with, allowing for a higher sit without compromising comfort or stability.

 - Use Hat Pins or Accessories: For hats that tend to slip, decorative hat pins can add a touch of flair while ensuring your hat stays in place.
-Hair clips can also be discreetly used.
+Hair clips can also be discreetly used, especially with lighter hats or fascinators.

 - Practice in the Mirror: Try different angles and positions.
 What looks good from the front might need adjustment from the side.
-Pay attention to how it frames your face.
+Pay attention to how it frames your face and complements your overall outfit.

 Common Mistakes to Avoid